 Habits take time to form, and breaking them can be prompted by a decision to change.
 The question is of course if you want or even need to change your drinking habits.
 Do you?

 When you look at medical advice drinking in moderation means daily consumption of 1 (ONE!) beer, wine or shot of spirits.
 Heavy drinking is defined as more than three drinks on any day, or more than seven drinks a week.

-- Brain: Alcohol interferes with the brain’s communication pathways, and cause disruptions which changes mood and behaviour.
+- Brain: Alcohol interferes with the brain’s communication pathways, and cause disruptions which change mood and behavior.
 This also makes it harder to think clearly and move with coordination.

 - Liver: Drinking takes a toll on the liver, and can lead to a variety of problems and liver inflammations.